 Taylor Wells research shows that skills learned through seemingly similar roles like accountancy, financial reporting or marketing often don’t translate well to pricing roles and can even impede individual and team pricing performance.

 Now we’re not saying that you should scrap CVs and interviews altogether for head of pricing jobs.
-We believe that traditional means of assessing corporate talent for pricing director job descriptions or pricing specialist job descriptions can be helpful to acknowledge past accomplishments or find out if you like someone or not.
-However, we do believe that relying exclusively on traditional hiring sources for high stakes selection decisions will increase the risk of bad hires.
+Furthermore, we believe that traditional means of assessing corporate talent for pricing director job descriptions or pricing specialist job descriptions can be helpful to acknowledge past accomplishments or find out if you like someone or not.
+However, we do believe that relying exclusively on traditional hiring sources for head of pricing jobs will increase the risk of bad hires.

-There are millions of dollars of investment, resources and time going into a wide scale pricing transformation project.
+There are millions of dollars of investment, resources and time going into a wide-scale pricing transformation project.
 Make sure you choose the absolute best person for your head of pricing jobs.

-Pricing manager interview questions rarely get to truth about someone’s actual capability or potential for head of pricing jobs
+Pricing manager interview questions rarely get to the truth about someone’s actual capability or potential for head of pricing jobs

 Interviews, CVs, references or even gut feel alone will not give you enough information to make good selection decisions for pricing director job descriptions.
 Most pricing manager interviews questions are not reflective of real-life pricing scenarios, they’re artificial.

 It’s also really difficult to tell if a pricing director or commercial executive has good interpersonal skills or strategic influencing capability based on their often highly polished performance.
-A lot of answers have been pre-rehearsed interview responses.
+A lot of answers pre-rehearsed interview responses.
 Interviews are not real life, they don’t get the best or the worse out of people.